Life As an Architectural or Civil Drafter

 The states with the most job growth for Architectural or Civil Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Architectural or Civil Drafter
+Salary for an Architectural or Civil Drafter

-The salary for Architectural and Civil Drafters ranges between about $35,020 and $80,880 a year.
+The average yearly salary of an Architectural or Civil Drafter ranges between $35,020 and $80,880.

 Architectural and Civil Drafters who work in District of Columbia, Illinois, or California, make the highest salaries.